 Alongboarding is an agile onboarding approach that applies agile tenets to onboarding new employees and makes the experience richer and more fulfilling.

 When I joined AppFolio as an agile coach, I experienced this approach during my onboarding.
 It felt like the team owned my success as much as I owned the team’s success.
 It was a welcome change from some of my earlier experiences where employee onboarding was a formality, or a wasted expense, or just a checklist, or nothing.

 What’s in it for me?

 If you are joining a new company

 Are you joining a new company or stepping out of school for your first job?
 Are you overwhelmed with too many questions on what the future might hold?
 Questions such as: How will you be treated?
 What will be your responsibilities?
 How will you prove yourself?
 Will the people you work with be cordial and supportive?
 How will your manager treat you?
 How flexible will your new role be? etc. etc. Depending on your situation, you may have different needs.
 It is not uncommon to feel vulnerable, somewhat scared or even have questions about your ability to adapt to this big change.
 Wouldn’t it be helpful if your new company or team had an approach to onboarding to take care of your needs?

 If someone new is joining your team

 Do you have someone new joining your team?
 It is a big change for you too, especially since most agile teams are small.
-You will soon be spending a lot of time with this person solving problems, hopefully while having fun.
-If you have a healthy environment, the success and happiness of the new team member is tied to your success, closely.
+You will soon be spending a lot of time with this person solving problems, hopefully, while having fun.
+If you have a healthy environment, the success and happiness of the new team member are tied to your success and happiness, closely.
 This is regardless of whether the new team member is your peer, your manager, or someone who reports to you.